 - Less total cook time: again since that turkey is laying flat the total cook time will end up being shorter!

-How to Spatchcock a Turkey 101
+How To Make A Spatchcock Turkey

-Flavor Options to Mix it Up
+Flavor Options To Mix it Up

 The recipe card below shares a butter + classic turkey seasoning mix, but there are a ton of other ways you can season your turkey: